2lmlzr/DLwithCPP/README.md

 # Project Title

-This project is for deeplearning exercise with C++
+This project is for Deep Learning exercise with C++

 ## Acknowledgements